← Insights & Guides · Updated · 8 min read

 Both models conduct AI-led qualitative research.
 Both produce transcripts, themes, and AI-synthesized findings.
 Both can run interviews at scale across panels of consumer and B2B participants.
 The capability is the same.
 The method is what differs.

-Adaptive AI interviews use an AI moderator that conducts conversational interviews — probing shallow answers automatically, recovering when participants stall mid-thought, and following interesting threads with 5-7 levels of laddering depth.
-The format optimizes for depth over standardization: each conversation is unique because the AI follows what the participant says rather than reading scripted prompts.
+Adaptive AI interviews use an AI moderator that conducts genuinely conversational interviews — probing shallow answers automatically, recovering when participants stall mid-thought, and following interesting threads with 5-7 levels of laddering depth.
+The format optimizes for depth over standardization: each conversation is unique because the AI chooses the next question based on what the participant just said.
 The output is motivational depth — contradictions, identity drivers, the layered “why” behind stated behaviors.

 Same category.
 Different methods.
 Different research output.
 Different buyers.

 Standardization.
-Every participant answers identical prompts in identical order.
+Every participant moves through the same question path.
 No moderator drift, no inconsistent probing across participants, no method bias from one conversation to the next.
-For research where consistency across participants is the requirement, the format is purpose-built.
+For research where consistency is the requirement, the format is purpose-built.

 What Do Adaptive AI Interviews Deliver in Practice?

 Adaptive AI interviews invert the structural priority.
-Where async video-prompt optimizes for standardization, adaptive AI optimizes for depth — the AI moderator probes shallow answers automatically, recovers when participants stall, and follows interesting threads with 5-7 levels of laddering that move from stated behaviors through functional benefits to emotional drivers and identity markers.
+Where deterministic optimizes for standardization, adaptive optimizes for depth — the AI moderator probes shallow answers automatically, recovers when participants stall, and follows interesting threads with 5-7 levels of laddering that move from stated behaviors through functional benefits to emotional drivers and identity markers.
 Each conversation is unique because the AI responds to what the participant says rather than reading from a fixed script.
 The output captures motivational layers, contradictions, and the “why” behind decisions.
-User Intuition is the canonical adaptive AI interview platform — $200 per study, $20 per audio interview, 4M+ vetted panel, 50+ languages, results in 48-72 hours, 98% participant satisfaction, 5/5 on G2 and Capterra.
+User Intuition is the canonical adaptive AI interview platform — $125 per study, $25 per audio interview, 4M+ vetted panel, 50+ languages, results in 24 hours, 98% participant satisfaction, 5/5 on G2 and Capterra.
 The trade-off: less standardization across participants, since each conversation diverges based on what surfaces.
 For exploratory and motivational research, the depth tradeoff favors adaptive every time.

 When Does Each Model Fit?

 The decision is structural, not preferential.
-Three buyer profiles map to async video-prompt; three map to adaptive AI interviews.
+Three buyer profiles map to deterministic; three map to adaptive AI interviews.

-2. Evidentiary research where identical-question artifacts matter.
-Regulated industries, legal review, scoped enterprise research with established panel partners.
-The video record is directly usable as evidence.
+2. Evidentiary artifacts matter.
+Regulated industries, legal review, or scoped enterprise research where a consistent video or transcript record is directly usable as evidence.

 3. Breadth-over-depth research questions.
-Theme frequency, response distribution, segment comparison across a clean comparable data set.
-The format produces directly mappable cross-participant analytics.
+Theme frequency, response distribution, and segment comparison across a clean comparable data set, where consistency matters more than chasing off-script threads.

 Adaptive AI interviews fit when: